rygo6/GTLogicGraph/README.md

 - Graphs can be loaded into scene via GraphLogic component

 Still to do:
-- Implement a whole set of common base types and nodes.
+- Implement more common base types and nodes.
-- Graph Input and Graph Output in LogicGraph component needs to be more comprehensive.
+- copy and paste nodes

+Bugs
+- After you clicks 'save asset' in graph, you must hit ctrl+S for the reference in a scene to update.
+Why?